BAMresearch/Trinamic_TMCL_IOC/README.md

   v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move. r write configuration to state file. this needs some extra work to make the output a bit more useful.
-  - fix IOC crash when board does not respond (temporarily) to communication - is a PyTrinamics RuntimeError... not sure how.
+  - fix IOC crash when board does not respond (temporarily) to communication - is a PyTrinamics RuntimeError... not sure how unless I encapsulate all communication calls in a try.. except statement
   - check that the board retains settings when powered off -> it doesn't. v At the moment it's not doing an EPICS-to-axis_parameter sync.
 Fixed.
   - check for power cycle (done) and restore on fail (not yet done)